-TOTAL NET CHANGE IN FUND BALANCES - GOVERNMENTAL FUNDS \$ 210,551 Amounts reported for the governmental activities in the Statement of Activities are different because of the following: Property tax revenues in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
+TOTAL NET CHANGE IN FUND BALANCES - GOVERNMENTAL FUNDS \$ (29,633) Amounts reported for the governmental activities in the Statement of Activities are different because of the following: Property tax revenues in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
 They are considered revenues in the Statement of Activities.
-(381) Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
-99,228 Interest on long-term debt in the Statement of Activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
+22,423 Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
+81,271 Interest on long-term debt in the Statement of Activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
 In the Statement of Activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
-1,540 Changes in the Town's proportionate share of the net pension liability, deferred outflows of resources, and deferred inflows of resources related to the LGERS for the current year are not reported in the governmental funds but are reported in the Statement of Activities.
-(35,627) Changes in the Town's LEOSSA net pension liability, deferred outflows of resources, and deferred inflows of resources for the current year are not reported in the governmental funds but are reported in the Statement of Activities.
-32,558 Some expenses reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in the governmental funds.
-(21,532) In the Statement of Activities adjustments or the gain or loss on the sale of capital assets is reported, whereas in the governmental funds, the proceeds from the sale of assets increase financial resources.
-Thus, the change in net position differs from the change in fund balance by the net book value of the capital assets adjusted/sold.
-(90,447) Governmental funds report capital outlay as expenditures.
+1,527 Contributed infrastructure and other capital assets are not recognized in the governmental funds as no current financial resource has been received, but are recognized in the Statement of Activities as a capital grant.
+14,527 Changes in the Town's proportionate share of the net pension liability, deferred outflows of resources, and deferred inflows of resources related to the LGERS for the current year are not reported in the governmental funds but are reported in the Statement of Activities.
+(57,116) Changes in the Town's LEOSSA net pension liability, deferred outflows of resources, and deferred inflows of resources for the current year are not reported in the governmental funds but are reported in the Statement of Activities.
+760 Some expenses reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in the governmental funds.
+(3,526) Governmental funds report capital outlay as expenditures.
 However, in the Statement of Activities, capital outlay expenditures that qualify as capital assets are allocated over their estimated useful lives as depreciation expense.
-This is the amount by which depreciation expense of \$204,087 exceeded capital asset additions of \$194,231 in the current period.
-(9,856) TOTAL CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ 186,034
+This is the amount by which depreciation expense of \$221,068 was exceeded by cash capital asset additions of \$354,630 in the current period.
+133,562 TOTAL CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ 163,795